top of page

 What is Original Medicare?
 What's important?

-If you are already getting benefits from Social Security or the Railroad Retirement Board (RRB), you will automatically get Medicare Part A and Part B starting the first day of the month you turn 65.
-If your birthday is on the first day of the month, Part A and Part B start the first day of the prior month.
+Signing up for Medicare is generally simple, especially if you are already receiving benefits from Social Security or the Railroad Retirement Board (RRB).
+In most cases, if you are receiving these benefits, you will be automatically enrolled in Medicare Part A and Part B starting the first day of the month you turn 65.
+If your birthday falls on the first of the month, your coverage begins on the first day of the prior month.

 If you live in Puerto Rico, you'll automatically get Part A the first day of the month you turn 65 or after you get disability benefits for 24 months.
 However, you must sign up for Part B (form CMS-40B) coverage this is not automatic.
 You can visit Medicare.gov/basics/forms-publications-mailings/forms/enrollment, to get Form CMS-40B in English or Spanish.